 The Council provides a wide range of facilities and represents the interests of the town to other bodies whilst working in partnership with the District and County Council as well as other agencies and groups.

-See Our Assets to find a list of the Town Council's land, buildings and respective maps.
+See Our Assets page to find a list of the Town Council's land, buildings and respective maps.

-Peter Herbert is the Town Clerk.
-Peter is responsible for the running of the Council on behalf of Members.
+Laura Chrysostomou is the Town Clerk and responsible for the running of the Council on behalf of Members.

-Laura Chrysostomou is the Deputy Town Clerk and Responsible Finance Officer.
-Laura oversees the Human Resources Department and all Finance Matters.
+Jon Short is the Deputy Town Clerk and Responsible Finance Officer.
+Jon oversees the Human Resources Department and all Finance Matters.

 See our Staff Structure for a complete guide to roles within the Council.

-The Town Council maintains five Allotment Sites in Littlehampton all of which have access to water on site.
-For details on location and availability see Allotments.
+The Town Council maintains six Allotment Sites in Littlehampton all of which have access to water on site.
+For details on location and availability see our Allotments page.

 The Council is responsible for the Allotments Working Group which is made up of Members as well as representatives from the Littlehampton Allotments and Gardens Association.